"Visit the most beautiful lake in the North Island and see it sparkle like a gemstone amidst the mystical forests of the Urewera National Park."

 Sounds quite appealing, doesn't it?
 A nice multi day walk around a magical lake, with awesome views, mystical forests and plenty of swimming opportunities?
 We were definitely hooked!

 Being one of the 5 Great Walks of New Zealand, the Waikaremoana track is a 3-5 days hike that circles around the lake by the same name.
 It lies in the western part of the north island, in the middle of the Urewera national park and can be approached from both East and West, the West access being the shorter and more preferable one.
 If you are coming from the East however (Rotorua) be prepared for approximately 90km of gravel road.

 For centuries Te Urewera was the shelter for the Tuhoe and Ruapani, the local Maori tribes, and they still hold a considerable amount of private land in the national park.
 The lake itself was formed some 2200 years ago, as a result of a massive landslide that blocked the nearby Waikaretaheke River.
 The native wildlife consists mostly of birds, the endangered brown kiwi being one of them.
 But one can also encounter not so native wildlife throughout the park, like deers, pigs and possums.

 We decided to take it easy and do the walk in 4 days and 3 nights, thinking that there is no need to rush as we can probably fill the extra time with activities on the lake (swimming if nothing else).
-Unfortunately that plan didn't quite work out for us, partiatlly due to bad weather and partiatlly due to our missconception of the layout of the track itself (apart from a few place and campsites, the track is not directly on the shore but higher up in the bush).
+Unfortunately that plan didn't quite work out for us, partially due to bad weather and partially due to our misconception of the layout of the track itself (apart from a few place and campsites, the track is not directly on the shore but higher up in the bush).

 Let's do this!